Which accounting software is the best value for money?

 Xero is the UK’s leading cloud accounting solution with almost 500,000 subscribers, and also offers different packages for differing business needs.
 Costing £10 per month for the Starter package, £24 per month for the Standard package and £30 per month for the Premium option for their multi-currency solution (before any introductory discounts are applied), Xero offers access for unlimited users, and has a strong accountant ecosystem, along with over 700 integrated apps to extend the functionality of the platform.

-The software provides a customisable dashboard and users can take control of their inventory management and integrate the company bank accounts with market leading bank feed integrations with all the major banks.
+The software provides a customisable dashboard and users can take control of their inventory management and integrate the business bank accounts with market leading bank feed integrations with all the major banks.
 However, be aware that the most affordable Starter package restricts you to sending just five invoices, submitting five bills and reconciling only 20 transactions from your bank account.
 A payroll feature, expenses module and projects functionality can be also be added at an extra cost.

 Also offering a choice of three packages, FreeAgent’s Sole Trader software costs £19 per month.
 The Partnership/LLP package costs £24 per month, and the Limited Company package is priced at £29 per month, before any discounts.
 These options may seem on the expensive side, but the host of features make this a package well worth considering, especially for freelancers and sole traders.